nnaumenko/metaf/readme.md

 Phase 4: Add new mountain/valley visibility groups.
 Phase 5: Add new weather, precipitation and icing groups.
 Phase 6: Add various regional groups.
-Phase 7: Restructure parser.
+Phase 7: Make METAR and TAF report model more flexible and allow parsing of more report header formats.
-Phase 8: Tidy up and preparing for version 6.0.0 release.
+Phase 8: Tidy up and prepare for version 6.0.0 release.

 The phases and their order may be changed when version v6 is being worked upon.